Promoting participation and achievement in culture and arts to support growth of the creative industries.

 The Western Australian Cultural Infrastructure Map displays the State’s existing cultural infrastructure and can be used to search for a cultural facility, or for future planning to grow WA’s cultural engagement and creative economy.

-The research hub contains culture and the arts research projects, statistics and links to summary reports and publications about culture and the arts in Western Australia.
+The research hub contains research projects, statistics and links to summary reports and publications about arts, culture and creative industries in Western Australia.

 The Major Performing Arts companies play a vital role in the development of artists and audiences, as well as being a large employer of artists and arts professionals in Western Australia.